ACME#

 Note

-Currently, wildcard domains and domains specified with regular expressions are not supported and will be ignored.
+Currently, domains specified with regular expressions are not supported and will be skipped.

 server {